lineality/Online_Voting_Using_One_Time_Pads/README.md

 ##

 # psychology of schedules (schedule psychology)
-- Can the answer to this question-set about the past "Is there anything you want me to improve on, or start doing, or stop doing?" depend upon the future in such a way that the answer can be punted as depending on future events?
+- Can the answer to this question-set about the past "Is there anything you want me to improve on, do more of, do less of, start doing, or stop doing?" depend upon the future in such a way that the answer can be punted as depending on future events?
 (2025-05-28)

 # On the operational definition of voting issues and voting choices: